Tags

 # Optional arguments

-There are several optional arguments in the for tag that can influence the elements you receive in your loop and in the order in which they appear:
+There are several optional arguments to the for tag that can influence which items you receive in your loop and the order in which they appear:

-• limit: <INTEGER> allows you to restrict the amount of objects to obtain.
+• limit:<INTEGER> allows you to restrict the number of items you get.

-• reversed iterates over the collection from the last to the first.
+• reversed iterates over the collection from last to first.

 # array = [1,2,3,4,5,6]